 I'd be very surprised if you haven't considered getting balayage at least once during the past few years.
-The of-the-moment hair colour has dominated social media for as long as we can remember, and we're still loving it.
-The versatile style works for all hair lengths and colours.
+The of-the-moment hair colour has dominated social media for as long as we can remember, but we're still loving it.
+The versatile hue works for all hair lengths and colours.
 We've seen countless gorgeous midlength balayage styles, rainbow styles, and multiple ways to wear brunette balayage.

 We've tapped into the expertise of Jack Howard, a London-based celebrity hair colourist and L'Oréal Professionnel UK Colour Spokesperson and the main man that brought balayage to the UK.
 If you thought you knew all there was to know about balayage already, think again.